asmodeus812/nvim-fuzzymatch/README.md

 - **match_limit**: The maximum number of matches to stop after, if `nil` there is no limit and all matches will be kept, the matcher will not stop until all entries have been processed.

 - **match_timer**: The time in milliseconds between processing match batches, the content stream is processed in batches of `match_step` entries, after each batch the matcher will wait for `match_timer` milliseconds before processing the next batch.
 This is useful when dealing with large result sets to avoid blocking the UI for too long.

 - **match_step**: The number of entries to process in each matching step or batch, the content stream is processed in batches of size
   `match_step`.

 - **stream_type**: The type of the stream content.
 Can be either `lines` or `bytes`.
 If `lines`, the content is split on newlines.
 If
   `bytes`, the content is split on byte chunks, both types are restricted by the `stream_step` option, which processes the stream in chunks of the specified size.

 - **stream_step**: The number of lines/bytes to read per streaming step.
 This determines when to flush the stream batch.
 This is useful for large data streams to avoid blocking the UI for too long.

 - **display_step**: The number of entries to render in a single batch during list rendering.
 This is useful in combination with a complex or slow `display` function to avoid blocking the UI for too long.
 Otherwise all entries passed for rendering are rendered in a single call to
   `nvim_buf_set_lines` once.

 - **window_size**: The ratio (0-1) specifying the picker window size relative to the screen.
 A value of 0.5 means the picker will take up half the screen.
 If the preview is enabled the picker will take up half that height, the rest will be used for the preview window.
-- **prompt_preview**: Configures whether entries generate a preview.
-If set to `false`, no preview is shown.
-If set to `true`, the default
-  `Select.BufferPreview` is used.
-You can also provide a custom instance of a child class of `Select.Preview`.
-Each previewer must override the preview function which receives as single argument the entry as it was provided by the stream

 - **prompt_debounce**: The debounce time in milliseconds to delay handling input.
 This helps avoid overwhelming the matching process with too many updates in quick succession.
 A value of 100-200ms is usually a good starting point.

 - **prompt_confirm**: A custom callback for user confirmation.
 If `nil`, the default selection action is used.
 This function should handle what happens when the user confirms their selection.
 The function receives the current Select instance as its first argument, use the provided Select actions as a base e.g Select.bind(Select.default_select, custom_handler). default_select will call the custom handler with the currently selected items as its argument.
 If you want more control over the selection provide a direct callback but extracting and matching the current entries from the list manually would be required.

 - **prompt_query**: The initial user query to start the picker prompt with.
 This can be used to pre-fill the prompt with a default value, which would also trigger prompt_input automatically

 - **prompt_decor**: The prefix/suffix for the prompt.
 This can be a single string (used as a prefix), or a table providing both a `prefix` and `suffix` key.
 This can be used to add visual cues to the prompt

-- **actions**: Key mappings for actions in the picker interface.
-This is a table where keys are the keybindings (e.g., `"<CR>"`, `"<C-q>"`) and values are either a callback function or a tuple of `{ callback, label }`.
-The label is optional and can be a string or a function that returns a string.
-Labels are used to generate headers automatically if no custom headers are provided.
-The action callback signature is the same as for prompt_confirm and prompt_cancel
-- **providers**: A table of providers for selection.
-This includes optional keys such as `icon_provider` and `status_provider`.
-The decoration providers can be disabled by setting them to `false`.
-The providers govern how the entries are visually decorated - the decorations are always inserted in front of the entry line in the selection interface

-### Usage Patterns
+### In-depth inspection

-There are a few key properties which need a bit more attention, when using the picker in different scenarios, these are the actions, previewers and providers
+There are a few key elements which need a bit more attention, when using the picker in different scenarios, these are the actions, previewers and decorators.
+And more specifically when using the built-in provided `actions`, `previewers` and `decorators`

-#### Entries

-The content stream result or the entries which are fed into the picker produced by a stream can be of only 3 valid distinct types - strings, tables or a number.
-The structure of these entries is important as they determine how the picker will handle them specifically in the default Select.actions and Select.previewers.
+The content stream result or in other words the entries which are fed into the picker produced by a stream can be of any type however certain default and built-in components such as `actions` and `previewers` require a precise entry structure to make use of them An entry which is to be used within the default `actions` and `previewers` be of only 3 valid distinct types - strings, tables or a number.
+The structure of these entries is important as they determine how the picker will handle them specifically in the default Select.actions and
+Select.previewers.
 These entries can be of the following types:

 - `Numbers` are interpreted and are required to be valid loaded or unloaded buffer number handles in the current neovim instance